BeingThink/.github/profile/README.md

 ## consult

 If you very like something such as javascript, vue.js, node.js, or cloud-native, welcome to contact us according to this email site-[contact@beingthink.com](contact@beingthink.com).
 We can give you some sincere help, and can also offer you paid training that is cheap enough for college students.

-## plan

-We are planning to develop a wonderful community in which we can talk about front-end or any other technology stacks which are popular recently.

 ## group